alteryx/featuretools_sql/README.md

 The relational data is now a `featuretools.EntitySet` object, ready for feature engineering.

-`featuretools-sql` currently supports importing data from the following database management systems:
+`featuretools_sql` currently supports importing data from the following database management systems:
   - `MySQL`

 ## Development
 TODO

 ## Built at Alteryx
-`featuretools-sql` is an open source project maintained by Alteryx.
+`featuretools_sql` is an open source project maintained by Alteryx.
 To see the other open source projects we’re working on, visit Alteryx Open Source.
 If building impactful data science pipelines is important to you or your business, please get in touch.

 <p align="center">
   <a href="https://www.alteryx.com/open-source">